vipscaleblueprint-jpg/VIA_chatbot/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ##THIS IS MADE BY JEPHONE..
-Do you best!
+Do your best!
 Godbless!

 ## Deploy on Vercel